Magento 2 plugin interceptor system:

 • Modifying a method while other modules are doing the same thing to the same function

-The rewrite concept of magento 1 still exist in magento 2 in the form of class preferences and argument replacement, but Magento 2 plugin Interceptors system is introduced to solve rewrite issues which was not there in magento 1.
+The concept of rewriting in Magento 1 still exists in Magento 2 through class preferences and argument replacement.
+However, Magento 2 introduces the Interceptors system to address rewrite issues that were not present in Magento 1.
 Most common issue of magento1 rewrite was, each class is only “rewritable” by a single module.
 Once one module claims a method, that means other modules are not able do anything.
-This creates conflicts between modules that need to be fixed manually if someone have deep knowledge of both Magento and solution of conflicting rewrites else his bad luck.
+Conflicts arise between modules, requiring manual resolution by someone with extensive knowledge of both Magento and the resolution of conflicting rewrites; otherwise, it can lead to challenges.

 But plugins of magento2 has some limitation: